kisungyou/T4transport/docs/reference/histbary14C.md

 ## Value

-a `"histogram"` object of barycenter.
+a `"histogram"` object representing the Wasserstein barycenter.

 ## References